Akashkapoor11/cuemath/README.md

 The product has two sides:

 **Candidate-facing (`/`)**
-A voice-first interview interface where a candidate enters their name, then speaks with **"Priya"** - a warm, structured AI interviewer.
-Priya asks 6 carefully chosen questions, adapts when an answer is too short, and closes naturally when done.
+A voice-first interview interface where a candidate enters their name, then speaks with **"Chitti"** - a warm, structured AI interviewer.
+Chitti asks 6 carefully chosen questions, adapts when an answer is too short, and closes naturally when done.
 The full transcript is then sent to a stronger AI model for deep analysis.
 The candidate sees a structured report in seconds - complete with dimension scores, strengths, concerns, and direct evidence quotes.
 Candidates who move forward get a confetti celebration.

 **HR-facing (`/dashboard`)**
 A persistent dashboard where Cuemath's recruiting team can review every completed interview - filter by verdict, sort by score, search by name, and expand any candidate for their full assessment.
 Ships with 3 realistic demo candidates so evaluators can see the full value immediately without completing a real interview.